AntiMicroX/antimicrox/README.md

 has been tested only on Linux (Arch Linux and Ubuntu).
 More systems will be tested in the future.

 Informations about all developers from AntiMicro team and main creator (Ryochan7) are included in application.
-Their versions are here:
+Their old versions are here:

 https://github.com/AntiMicro/antimicro
 https://github.com/Ryochan7/antimicro